 I’m an independent journalist, author, editor, and media trainer based in New Mexico, but my work spans the globe.
 My husband and partner, Jerry Redfern, and I lived for several years in Asia, and we regularly return there.
 (Check out our forthcoming film and our Redcoates Studios work through the links above.)
 I primarily cover food, environment, health, and human rights in developing countries, and I specialize in telling stories from the ground up.
 I love getting into village kitchens and rice paddies, and meeting people across the world who want to share their life histories.
 So often, we have more in common than not.

 Some career highlights:

-- Senior Fellow, Schuster Institute for Investigative Journalism, 2011-present
+- Senior Fellow, Schuster Institute for Investigative Journalism, 2011-2018 (the institute closed)

 - Finalist, IRE Book Award (with Jerry Redfern, for Eternal Harvest), 2014

 - Guest editor, Global Press Journal special edition on Climate Change & Food Security, 2014